vaughanknight/AzureSuiteForUnity/README.md

 * For both - Simply import the same package.

 None of the code is presuming to be the 'best way'.
 So if you know a better way, feel free to contribute.
 Azure Cognitive Services in the past has had new features at a rate that if it continues, I'm going to need help keeping this up to date.

+## In Progress
+The folder structure lists everything under 'services' but only a few of those services are implemented, or in progress.
+They include:
+* VisionAPI
+* BingSpeechAPI
+There is a high chance nothing will ever be 100% complete due to the dynamic nature of the services and new features being released all the time.
+If you need something that's not there, add it, and submit a pull request.
+As I said, I'll need help and it's much appreciated.